 KIIS is a private Ukrainian company which works in collaboration with the National University of “Kyiv-Mohyla Academy”.
 KIIS was founded in 1990 as a research center of Sociological Association of Ukraine and transformed into private enterprise in 1992.
 We were a pioneer in the establishment of sociological research standards in Ukraine.
 Our innovations in Ukrainian sociological research are: the first manual for interviewers and interviewer’s training in 1992; the first face-to-face interviews and focus-groups in 1992; the first national software for statistical data analysis in 1990; the first software for sample design in 1993.

-KIIS has membership of major research associations, among others, the Sociological Association of Ukraine, European Society for Opinion and Marketing Research (ESOMAR), AAPOR and WAPOR.
+KIIS has membership of major research associations, among others, the Sociological Association of Ukraine, Ukrainian Marketing Association, European Society for Opinion and Marketing Research (ESOMAR), AAPOR and WAPOR.
 Professor Volodymyr Paniotto, the Director General of KIIS, was the first national representative of ESOMAR in Ukraine in 1996–2005.

 KIIS is specialized in providing a full scope of services in such directions as: